estebanmunchjones2019/academind-next.js-article/Next article.md

-Make sure `Show in REST API` is set to `True`, and then select any name you want for the REST API.
-In this case, as `events` has been chosen, the the array of `events` is gonna be retrievable at `subdomain/wp-json/wp/v2/events`.
+Make sure `Show in REST API` is set to `True`, and then select any name you want for the REST API enpoint for `events`.
+In this case, `events` has been chosen, so the array of `events` is gonna be retrievable at `subdomain/wp-json/wp/v2/events`.

 ![](images/events-3.png)